PottierLoic/MineSweeper/README.md

 AI can be disabled by setting the variable AI_ON at the start of the AI PART to False (to play without help :))

 There are a lot of other parts to add :
-* function to remove useless lines from the board, and add them back when they are needed.
+*  DONE function to remove useless lines from the board, and add them back when they are needed.
 * function that count remaining mines and look for a 100% safe place, can be used on the end of a game
 * high complexity pattern
 * ...